keatchong/GettingDataAndCleaningData/CookBook.md

 Each record of the raw data from the experiments can be viewed comprising triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration,triaxial Angular velocity from the gyroscope, a 561-feature vector with time and frequency domain variables, its’ activity label and identifier of the subject who carried out the experiment.

-Data from experiments are scattered into various files as showed below :
+Thought, data are scattered into various files as showed below :

 + ’features.txt': List of all features.
 + ’activity_labels.txt': Links the class labels with their activity name.